JaskRendix/alphacam_primitive/README.md

 | **POST** | `/measure` | Compute measurement points |
 | **POST** | `/export/dxf` | Export rectangles or measurement points to DXF |
 | **POST** | `/export/svg` | Export unified SVG (rectangles, in/out, measurement points/lines) |

+Export endpoints return the generated file directly as a streamed response, with a unique temporary filename included in the `Content-Disposition` header.

 ---